Traditional Eggnog Recipe

 - Gently fold the whipped egg whites into the chilled eggnog before serving for a frothy texture.

-Cooked Version:
+Cooked version:

 - Whisk egg yolks with sugar until well combined.